awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-slow-2.md

  Amazon S3 limits the number of buckets created on an account to 100\.
 If your cluster creates a new bucket that exceeds this limit, the bucket creation will fail and may cause the cluster to fail\.

-## Check the Amazon VPC Subnet Configuration<a name="emr-troubleshoot-slow-2-vpc"></a>
+## Check the Amazon VPC subnet configuration<a name="emr-troubleshoot-slow-2-vpc"></a>

-If your cluster was launched in a Amazon VPC subnet, the subnet needs to be configured as described in [Configure Networking](emr-plan-vpc-subnet.md)\.
+If your cluster was launched in a Amazon VPC subnet, the subnet needs to be configured as described in [Configure networking](emr-plan-vpc-subnet.md)\.
 In addition, check that the subnet you launch the cluster into has enough free elastic IP addresses to assign one to each node in the cluster\.

-## Restart the Cluster<a name="emr-troubleshoot-slow-2-restart"></a>
+## Restart the cluster<a name="emr-troubleshoot-slow-2-restart"></a>

  The slow down in processing may be caused by a transient condition\.
 Consider terminating and restarting the cluster to see if performance improves\.